Senate confirms Christopher Waller to serve on Fed’s board

 WASHINGTON (AP) — The Senate on Thursday narrowly confirmed the nomination of Christopher Waller for the Federal Reserve’s Board of Governors, placing another of President Donald Trump’s picks on the Fed’s influential board after a string of high-profile rejections.

-The vote in favor of Waller’s appointment was 48-47.
-Waller, research director for the St. Louis Federal Reserve Bank, taught economics for nearly 25 years before joining the St. Louis Fed in 2009.
+The vote in favor of Waller was 48-47.
+Waller, research director at the Federal Reserve Bank of St. Louis, taught economics for nearly 25 years before joining the St. Louis Fed in 2009.
 He has endured far less scrutiny than Judy Shelton, the controversial nominee he was paired with and who was voted down in the Senate last month.

-Still, his confirmation vote broke down along party lines, a shift from the vote in the Senate Banking Committee in July, when some Democrats had supported him.
+Still, Waller’s confirmation vote in the full Senate broke down along party lines, a shift from the vote in the Senate Banking Committee in July, when some Democrats had supported him.

 Waller, who holds a Ph.D. in economics from Washington State University, has taught at the University of Notre Dame, the University of Kentucky and Indiana University.

-Waller is a top aide to James Bullard, the president of the Federal Reserve Bank of St. Louis, and a well-known “dove.”
+Waller is a top aide to James Bullard, the president of the the St. Louis Fed, who is a well-known “dove.”
 Doves are policymakers who are generally thought to favor lower interest rates to help boost job growth and who tend to worry less about the risk of inflation.
-Those who worry more about the threat of inflation, by contrast, are generally referred to as “hawks.”
+Those who concern themselves more with the threat of inflation, by contrast, are referred to as “hawks.”

-Carl Tannenbaum, chief economist at Chicago-based Northern Trust, and a former Fed economist, said Waller’s economic tilt won’t likely make much difference to the Fed’s policy, “because the Fed is almost as dovish as they can be.”
+Carl Tannenbaum, chief economist at Chicago-based Northern Trust, and a former Fed economist, suggested that Waller’s economic tilt won’t likely make much difference to the central bank’s policymaking “because the Fed is almost as dovish as they can be.”

 In contrast to Waller’s conventional background, Shelton’s past support for the gold standard, which involves tying the dollar’s value to gold and is now mostly discredited, generated vociferous opposition from Democrats and discomfort among some Republicans.
 She was voted out of the Senate Banking Committee on a party-line vote in July only for her nomination to languish until after the presidential election.